The directors are pleased to present the 31st Annual report together with the audited financial statements for the year ended 31st March 2026: -

 DIRECTORS AND KEY MANAGERIAL PERSONNEL (KMP)

-In accordance with the provisions of the Companies Act, 2013 and the Articles of Association of the Company, Mr. Ashok Kumar Agarwal (DIN: 01237294), retire by rotation at the ensuing Annual General Meeting of the Company and being eligible offer himself for reappointment.
+In accordance with the provisions of Section 152 of the Companies Act, 2013 and the Articles of Association of the Company, Mr. Vedant Kanoi (DIN: 02102558), Director of the Company, retires by rotation at the ensuing Annual General Meeting and, being eligible, offers himself for reappointment.

 None of the directors of the Company are disqualified from being appointed as director in terms of Section 164 of the Act and have given their consent to act as Directors.
 The Company has obtained a certificate from the Practicing Company Secretary which is enclosed with the report as Annexure 2B.